amarax/phrasecloud/Readme.md

 ```bash
 npm start
 ```
 This will start the webpack dev server at https://localhost:8080.
-The server supports hot module replacement and will watch your HTML files for changes.
+The server supports hot module replacement, and has been configured to work with the worker as well.

 To create a production build, run:
 ```bash